- Reside in California and intend to stay;

 - One or both parents are absent from the home, deceased or disabled; or

-- Both parents are in the home, but the principal wage earner is either unemployed or working less than 100 hours per month at the time they apply for assistance.
+- Both parents are in the home, but the principal wage earner is either unemployed or working less than 100 hours per month at the time they applied for assistance.

 - Be a United States citizen or a lawful immigrant;